hopsoft/universalid/README.md

 ## Advanced ActiveRecord

-Universal ID ships with several advanced capabilities when used with ActiveRecord.
+Universal ID includes some advanced capabilities when used with ActiveRecord.

+- [x] **Include loaded associations**
+  Universal ID supports including `loaded` associations when a model is transformed into a UID.
+  <small><em>Note that associations must be `loaded?` to be considered candidates for inclusion.
+There a multiple ways to achieve this, so be sure to [read up on associations](https://guides.rubyonrails.org/association_basics.html).</em></small>

+- [x] **Include unsaved changes**
+  Universal ID supports capturing unsaved change, for both new and persisted records, when a model is transformed into a UID.
+  <small><em>This allows you to marshal complex unsaved data that can be restored at a later time.
+This feature supports several use cases, like allowing users to pause their work and resume at any point in the future without the need to store partial records in your database.
+And, because UIDs are web safe, you can hold this data in URLs, browser Cookies, Local/SessionStorage, etc.</em></small>

+- [x] **Exclude keys** to make copies of existing records Universal ID supports making copies of individual records or entire collections by opt'ing to exclude keys when transorming to UID.
+  <small><em>This allows you to make data sharable.
+Consider a sencario with complex infrastructure (db sharding, etc.).
+You can leverage Universal ID to move entire subsets of data across physical data stores.</em></small>

-Before we go further, let's establish the schema structure we'll be working with.
+First, let's establish the schema structure and data we'll be working with.
-We'll limit the demos below to 3 tables, but Universal ID can support much more complex data models.
+We'll limit ourselves to 3 tables here, but Universal ID can support much more complex data models.

 - Campaign
 - Email
 - Attachment

+We'll use 1 campaign with 3 emails that have 2 attachments each.

 <details>
-  <summary><b>View the ActiveRecord Schema</b>... ▾</summary>
+  <summary><b>Setup the Schema</b>... ▾</summary>
   <p></p>

   ```ruby